What is Inventory Carrying Cost and Why Your eCommerce Business Should Know?

 Total Carrying Costs = Storage Costs + Employee Salaries + Other Operational Costs + Inventory Taxes and Other Ramifications + Opportunity Costs + Depreciation Costs

-The total annual inventory carrying cost is apportioned among each SKU of the product by dividing the Annual Inventory Holding Cost by the total value of annual inventory.
+The total annual Inventory carrying Cost is apportioned among each product SKU by dividing the Annual Inventory Holding Cost by the total annual inventory value.

 Inventory Carrying Cost (per SKU) = Total Annual Inventory Carrying Cost/Total Value of Annual Inventory

 The percentage of Inventory carrying cost formula is:

 Inventory Carrying Cost (in %) = (Total Annual Inventory Carrying Cost/Total Value of Annual Inventory)*100

 Carrying Cost Example

 Say ‘Zapin’ is an online store that sells consumer electronics.
 It incurs the following expenses in storing its Inventory:

 - The annual average Cost of Inventory: $ 2,000,000

 - Capital costs: $ 15,000